GoldenFalcon1/Trajectory-Generation/README.md

 Inputs
 Your solver will take three inputs.

-start - [si, sii, siii]
+1.start - [si, sii, siii]

-end - [sf, sff, sfff]
+2.end - [sf, sff, sfff]

-T - The duration of maneuver in seconds.
+3.T - The duration of maneuver in seconds.

 # What to do
 Implement the JMT(start, end, T) function in main.cpp